wordofwarning/wordofwarning.org/current/2017-haphazard/index.md

 *Turn up at any time; come + go as you please + expect the unexpected…*

+Now that it's over, read a review by <a href="http://rainycitykids.com/2017/04/03/review-word-warning-present-haphazard-z-arts" target="_blank">Rainy City Kids</a>.

 #### Venue + Booking Details
 Date: Saturday 1 April 2017, 12noon-4pm
 <a href="http://www.z-arts.org/about-us/getting-here" target="_blank">Venue: Z-arts</a>, 335 Stretford Road, Manchester, M15 5ZA